Bytespeicher/bit/README.md

 Bit is a simple URL shortener.
 It is not designed to scale very large.

+## CLI

+The CLI tools are only available with newer Flask versions.

+Available commands are:

+* flask --app=bit initdb
+    * Installs a new database
+* flask --app=bit addkey --key KEY [--limit LIMIT]
+    * Adds a new API key
+    * KEY must be 32 characters long
+    * LIMIT is the daily limit

 ## API
 ### short
 #### URL